4dcu-be/4dcu.be/_posts/2019-12-29-Magic-the-Gathering.md

 classifier on any format you want.
 While I played a fair bit of Legacy, and currently play Standard, I have no experience with Modern and Pioneer.
 This classifier would very quickly give me a way to *(gu)estimate* what an opponent is playing without having to know each competitive deck in the format.

+**Update 21/02/2020: Imblearn depricated the return_indices parameter.
+The code has been updated

 ## Legal